 The way Ole Gunnar Solskjaer has handles the team is admirable.
 Keeping Pogba in check, till now, or for that matter his signings and their performances in the first season.
 Rumour has it that we might just be able to sign the Sporting Lisbon enigma, Bruno Fernandez as well in the next few days before the January transfer window closes.
 Aron Wan Bissaka and Harry Mcguire are an integral part of the back four and Daniel James is performing not as consistently as one would like but kudos to money well spent.

-Liverpool will win the Premier League in a canter with a 16 point lead the top but it is imperative that given United’s stature, a top-four finish is a must.
+Liverpool will win the Premier League in a canter with a 16 point lead at the top but it is imperative that given United’s stature, a top-four finish is a must.
 The fight for the top four is all the more intriguing given the usual suspects and Leicester City in the mix.
 Chelsea and Arsenal have taken a leaf out of United’s book by giving Frank Lampard and Mikel Arteta the reigns respectively for different reasons.
 United have a fair chance because they are only five points adrift of Chelsea in fourth right now.
 It could be anybody’s game, pun intended.

 To complete or compete with the squad, United need replacements for Fellaini who left for China and Ander Herrera who left for Paris Saint Germain.
 In my opinion, Andres Perreira, Tahith Chong, Angel Gomes, Jesse Lingard are squad players at best and although youngsters are being given their due, a lot is left to be desired.
 Brandon Williams has been a revelation this season, both, with his defence and offence as an able foil to Luke Shaw.